You can launch a single node system or an HA pair in Azure by creating a Cloud Volumes ONTAP working environment in Cloud Manager.

 Credentials are required for BYOL instances.
 For details, see Why you should link a tenant to your NetApp Support Site account.

 The disk type is for the initial volume.
 You can choose a different disk type for subsequent volumes.
-For help choosing a disk type, see Choosing an Azure disk type.

 The disk size is for all disks in the initial aggregate and for any additional aggregates that Cloud Manager creates when you use the simple provisioning option.
 You can create aggregates that use a different disk size by using the advanced allocation option.